 If Proactive has prepared the accounts and tax return for the final period of trading then we will be in position to work on the dissolution for you.
 This normally involves a fee which might be waived in the simplest of cases.

 If you want to do this yourself and have an account with Companies House then you can start the process here:

-The procedure has to allow for legal notices to be published in the London Gazette over a 3 month period.
-It normally takes around 4 months to have a company dissolved.
+The procedure has to allow for legal notices to be published in the London Gazette over a 2 or 3 month period.
+It normally takes around 3 to 4 months to have a company dissolved.
 Once the process has been started, no more forms should be sent to Companies House for this particular company, none whatsoever.
 If that happens, the dissolution process will be cancelled.
 You will need to start the whole thing again!